Banana wine

-In commercial production, ‘Cavendish’ bananas are used, while in informal production, a variety of cultivars, including both cooking and beer East African Highland bananas, ‘Pisang Awak’, ‘Gros Michel’ and apple bananas are used.
+In commercial production, Cavendish bananas are used, while in informal production, a variety of cultivars, including both cooking and beer East African Highland bananas, Thai banana, Gros Michel, and apple bananas are used.
 Commercially produced banana wine is a clear, slightly sparkling alcoholic beverage with a longer shelf-life than banana beer, which is spoiled easily and therefore not stored for long periods.
 Depending on the strain of yeast and amount of sugar added, the sweetness and alcohol level in the final product is variable.

 Production of banana wine is mostly at a small-scale level, though attempts have been made to bring it up to industrialized production, and there are commercial producers of banana wine (e.g. Arusha-based Banana Investment Ltd).
 Since the early 2000s, attempts have been made to expand banana wine production to other countries where the crop is prevalent.
-The Philippines government has sought to expand a local banana wine industry, while India has produced both award-winning banana wines and research into expanding production.
+The Philippine government has sought to expand a local banana wine industry, while India has produced both award-winning banana wines and research into expanding production.